jackmerrill/maatt.fr/content/ideas.md

     - Lightweight and unnoticable performance hit
 - Pop-up web server
     - Two flags: one for port, another for directory (if you want to specify)
-    - Written in Zig to experiment
+    - Written in Golang to experiment
 - Software repository generator
     - TOML config because why not
     - Takes TOML configs for apps and creates platform-specific packages (eg. Flatpak, DEB/APT, XBPS, et al)
     - Makes it easy to serve as a repo and download site for your projects
+- A sensible way for Go apps (say Fushimi, Watcher, et al) to be installed
+    - Has to be written in Go for continuity (probably sacrilage if I didn't)
 - Scoop/Chocolately-compatible package manager for Windows not written in PowerShell scripts
     - Could and probably would net much faster performance
     - GoScoop?
 ChocoGo?
 IDK.